 In recent years, DCHS has made significant efforts to invest in a data collection and management system with a vision to follow clients across services and across services systems.
 The most significant recent undertaking was the successful relocation of the regional Homeless Management Information System (HMIS) from the City of Seattle to King County DCHS.
 Another piece of that effort is the current project underway between DCHS and Public Health—Seattle & King County that seeks to improve data coordination between the two departments around the clients served by both, with the goal of improving client coordination of care to achieve the best outcomes.

-Another more recent project under discussion has been proposed by the King County Council: a Consolidated Human Services Reporting Structure that would make it possible to report on all human services programs across the department and across the different fund sources to get data reports on persons served without duplication.
+Another more recent project under discussion has been proposed by the King County Council: a Consolidated Human Services Reporting Structure that would make it possible to report on all human services programs across the department and across the different funding sources to get data reports on persons served without duplication.

 The Council’s interest in a Consolidated Human Services Report aligns with DCHS’ previous and current efforts to improve cross system service coordination, evaluation and data reporting.
-In early 2018, the County Executive transmitted to the Council a report that details the necessary steps and funding to achieve consolidated reporting (in response to a proviso in Ordinance 18409 that called for detailed analysis and a report on the feasibility of consolidated human services reporting).
+In early 2018, the Executive transmitted to the Council a report that details the necessary steps and funding to achieve consolidated reporting (in response to a proviso in Ordinance 18409 that called for detailed analysis and a report on the feasibility of consolidated human services reporting).

 The report provided detailed analysis on the feasibility of consolidated reporting with regard to dashboards, outcome reporting, data reporting by geographic areas, needs assessments, timelines and costs.
-Performance Measurement and Evaluation (PME) staff from DCHS and other key staff spent several months carefully examining the current data systems supporting the many programs and services provided by DCHS, and in particular, those specifically called out in the budget proviso: BSK, MIDD, VHSL and community services programs.
+Performance Measurement and Evaluation (PME) staff within DCHS and other key staff spent several months carefully examining the current data systems supporting the many programs and services provided by DCHS, and in particular, those specifically called out in the budget proviso: BSK, MIDD, VHSL and community services programs.

 With adequate resources and time, Consolidated Human Services Reporting is feasible.
 Timelines for consolidated reporting are dependent on funding for information technology (IT) resources, including hiring additional staff, building and maintaining new data systems, and updating current data systems.
-The recommended start date for the consolidated reporting is 2022, dependent on all DCHS programs successfully transitioned to new reporting systems and collecting data on individuals, and the resource requirements outlined in this report have been satisfied.
+The recommended start date for the consolidated reporting is 2022, dependent on all DCHS programs successfully transitioned to new reporting systems and collecting data on individuals, and the resource requirements outlined in the Consolidated Human Services Reporting report have been satisfied.
 To align more closely with both BSK and the MIDD, both of which use Results Based Accountability (RBA) for measurement and reporting, the new VSHSL is making the significant shift to RBA as well.
 It is expected that 2020 will be the first year that all programs (including VSHSL programs) will have data on individuals served.

 Requirement to House Homeless Senior Veterans